Summary of our market study

 The children's press market in France is largely dominated by three national leaders: Bayard Presse/Milan, Disney Hachette Presse and Fleurus Presse.

-There are currently 334 children's magazines, with over 10 million readers.
-Although, according to the ACPM, the print media market is in constant decline, as evidenced by the sharp drop in physical sales of newspapers and magazines, the children's press seems to be holding up rather well against the problems of distribution networks.
+There are currently 334 children's magazines, with over 10 million readers .
+While this figure may seem substantial, according to the ACPM, the print media market is in constant decline.
+The sharp decline in physical sales of newspapers and magazines, marked by a 50% drop in readership between 2010 and 2023 , therefore appears to be structural, and the market threatened by the population's disinterest in print media in favor of digital information and entertainment.

 Historically, the first periodical for young people in France, Le Journal d'Éducation, was published in July 1768.
 The children's press developed in the second half of the 19th century, then evolved in the 20th century with technical progress and, in particular, the advent of images.
 In 1934, Le Journal de Mickey was published, still considered the oldest French children's magazine in existence.